FAQ: COVID-19 Basics for Transplant Patients

 Should I continue to wear a mask after being vaccinated?

 Yes.
-Your body's response to the vaccine takes time, early data shows that immunocompromised individuals may not respond as robustly to the vaccine as other people.
+Your body's response to the vaccine takes time, and early data shows that immunocompromised individuals may not respond as robustly to the vaccine as other people.
 You should therefore wear a mask and practice social distancing when outside of your household, even after receiving the vaccine.